10th to 12th September, 2024 at Springfield Country Hotel in Dorset

 10:30 - 12:30 - Discussion group: Strategic mitigation approaches

 An opportunity for sharing ideas and lessons learnt.
-A relaxed opportunity for networking and informal discussion on the topic of strategic mitigation approaches.
+A relaxed opportunity for networking and informal discussion on the topic of strategic mitigation approaches, while people arrive.

 13:30 - 13:45 Welcome to the National Heathland Conference 2024